Weston Armed Forces & Emergency Services Day Saturday 22nd June 2024

 Through centuries of Service to the Nation, the members of our Armed Forces have established a record unequaled in the world.
 They work selflessly with honour and distinction, in the most challenging circumstances imaginable.
 This day also recognizes the wider family: the Veterans, young and old; many volunteers who support the Cadet Force so tirelessly; and – of paramount importance and sometimes forgotten – the Families and friends whose care and support enables such excellence.

-Weston Armed Forces & Emergency Services Day, will be held on Saturday 22 June 2024 on
+Weston Armed Forces & Emergency Services Day, was held on Saturday 22 June 2024 on

 Weston AFD Organising Team are pleased to be able to say that this year the Event will return to the Sea Front.